 The formulations of consumer-grade supplements are based on outdated Recommended Daily Allowances and are made from the cheapest, least efficient components in an effort to maximize profit, and are optimized for extended shelf life.
 To mask oxidation, spoilage, odor, and discoloration these manufacturers use artificial colorings, preservatives, and glazes.
 Centrum and Nature’s Way are examples of consumer-grade supplements.

 It’s clear to me that professional-grade counterfeit supplements are being replaced with consumer-grade supplements at best, and who knows what at worst (dark grey magnesium powder, anyone?).
 When I switch clients to verified professional-grade nutraceuticals, they tend to respond better and heal faster.
 It also makes the process of helping them a lot easier because I know exactly what I’m working with.

 In summary, I don’t recommend buying supplements (as well as skincare and make-up) from Amazon.
 It’s just not worth the risk.
-However, if this is your only option, be sure to check who the supplier is (that they are not a third-party seller or bogus supplement company) and what else they sell.
+For anything else you buy on Amazon, be sure to check who the supplier is (that they are not a third-party seller or bogus company) and what else they sell.
 For example, it’s questionable to see supplements being sold with electronics, dog food, and clothing.